graiola/rt_logger/README.md

 Check out this [test](https://github.com/graiola/rt_logger/blob/master/test/rt_logger_test.cpp) for more examples.

-## Import data on Matlab or Octave
+## Import data in Matlab or Octave
 First, be sure to have [scipy](https://www.scipy.org/) and [numpy](https://numpy.org/) installed:

 `sudo apt-get update && sudo apt-get install python-scipy python-numpy -y`

-Create the publishers with rt_logger, and record the topics with rosbag, see the command line [here](http://wiki.ros.org/rosbag/Commandline)
+Create the publishers with rt_logger and record the topics with rosbag, see the command line [here](http://wiki.ros.org/rosbag/Commandline)

-With this simple [script](https://github.com/graiola/rt_logger/blob/master/scripts/read_bag.py) you can extract mat files from the bag file, for example run:
+Use this [script](https://github.com/graiola/rt_logger/blob/master/scripts/read_bag.py) to extract the .mat files from the bag files:

 ` ./read_bag.py -b test.bag `

-This will create a mat file for each topic in the logger.
+This command will create a mat file for each topic in the bag.
+To see the available options type:

+` ./read_bag.py -h `